Luxembourg employment law is mainly based on:

-Work at night is work carried out between 10pm and 6am.
-It is generally permitted, but is limited to an average of eight hours per 24 hours over a period of seven days.
-Night work is prohibited for adolescents during a period of 12 consecutive hours, between 8pm and 6am unless duly authorised by the Labour Minister.
-Pregnant women and women breastfeeding their children, up until the child’s first birthday, may refuse to work at night.
+Night work is work carried out between 10pm and 6am, and is limited to an average of eight hours per 24 hours over seven days.
+Night work is prohibited for adolescents during 12 consecutive hours, between 8pm and 6am unless duly authorised by the Labour Minister.
+Pregnant women and women breastfeeding their children, until the child's first birthday, may refuse to work at night.

 Exemptions to the regulations on working hours are provided for certain sectors (e.g., home carers, agriculture, hotels and catering, healthcare and goods transport).
 Further, the regulations on working hours do not apply to:

-- e salespersons performing their activity outside the employer’s premises; and
+- salespersons performing their activity outside the employer's premises; and

 VII FOREIGN WORKERS

 There is no specific provision that employers must keep a register of foreign workers.
-In principle, employers must keep a register for their employees (whether foreigners or not) in respect of the overtime work and work on Sundays and legal holidays.
+In principle, employers must keep a register of their employees (whether foreign or not) in respect of overtime work, and work on Sundays and legal holidays.

 In order to work legally in Luxembourg, a person must hold a temporary residence permit with the right to work.
-Luxembourg law on immigration makes a distinction between EU citizens and third-country nationals.
-EU citizens, Swiss citizens and European Economic Area (EEA) citizens may freely perform work in the Luxembourg territory.
+The Law on Immigration makes a distinction between EU citizens and third-country nationals.
+EU citizens, European Economic Area (EEA) citizens and Swiss citizens may freely perform work in the Luxembourg territory.
 They only need a valid passport or national identity card.
-For administrative purposes, EU/EEA and Swiss citizens must declare their arrival within eight days of entry into the country.
+For administrative purposes, EU, EEA and Swiss citizens must declare their arrival within eight days of entry into the country.
 Subsequently, if they wish to stay in Luxembourg for a period exceeding three months, they shall request within three months of arrival the issuance of a registration certificate, available at the town hall of their chosen place of residency.

 Foreign workers duly authorised to work in Luxembourg benefit from the same protection that local employees are entitled to under the legal provisions.